-Emergency Contraception (EC) is a safe and effective way to prevent pregnancy—and it's available at our health centers for $30, so it's easy to be prepared.
+Emergency Contraception (EC) is a safe and effective way to prevent pregnancy—and it's available at our health centers at no cost, so it's easy to be prepared.
 Just in case.

 EC (aka "Plan B") can prevent pregnancy up to five days after sex.
 (However, it is most effective if used in the first 72 hours.)
-Have some on hand in case you need it: you can get EC at our health centers for $30 in Albany, Troy and Hudson.
-We will also begin to carry Ella which is a prescription brand of emergency contraception and a patient will need to see a provider.
-You must show an ID to get EC and patients under 17 must see a nurse for a quick visit.
+Have some on hand in case you need it: you can get EC at our health centers at no cost in Albany, Troy and Hudson.
+We have Ella, which is a prescription brand of emergency contraception and a patient will need to see a provider.
 Click here to make an appointment online, or call 1-800-230-PLAN.
 Everyone can use some back-up.

 What EC is